k0r1g/two-towers/artifacts/docs/index.md

-# Two-Tower Model Documentation
+# Two-Tower Retrieval Model Documentation

-Welcome to the documentation for the Two-Tower retrieval model.
-This documentation provides detailed information about the model architecture, configuration, evaluation metrics, and usage.
+Welcome to the documentation for the Two-Tower Retrieval Model.
+This documentation provides comprehensive information about the model's architecture, configuration, training, evaluation, and inference capabilities.

 ## Table of Contents

-- [Configuration Reference](config.md) - Complete reference for all configuration options
+- [Project Status](../project_status_report.md): Current state, recent developments, and next steps
+- [Configuration](config.md): Configuration options and usage
-- [Evaluation Metrics](evaluation.md) - Information about model evaluation metrics
+- [Refactoring & Architecture](refactoring.md): Information about the codebase structure
-- [Inference & Search](inference.md) - Guide to using the search functionality
+- [Inference & Search](inference.md): Using the model for retrieval tasks
-- [Refactoring & Architecture](refactoring.md) - Overview of the codebase structure and design
+- [Evaluation](evaluation.md): Metrics and evaluation methodologies
+- [Testing](testing.md): Testing framework and procedures

 ## Quick Links